-The human immune system is the biological defense system of the body; it consists of specialized cells and organs.
-Its functions are the combat and elimination of pathogens that infiltrate our organism.
-In addition to bacteria, this could be viruses, fungi or parasites.
-A physiological distinction is made between the nonspecific immune system and the specific immune system.
+The human immune system is the biological defense system of the body.
+It consists of specialized cells and organs.
+Its functions are to combat and eliminate pathogens that infiltrate the body.
+In addition to bacteria, these pathogens could be viruses, fungi, or parasites.
+A physiological distinction is made between the nonspecific and specific immune systems.

 Nonspecific immune system

-The nonspecific immune system, also known as the innate immune response, is composed of the nonspecific cellular defense and the nonspecific humoral defense.
-Both systems are complementary as they build on one other and complete each other mutually.
+The nonspecific immune system, also known as the innate immune response, is composed of the cellular and humoral nonspecific defenses.
+Both systems are complementary in their functions.

 The cellular nonspecific immune response includes, among others, macrophages and neutrophils, which destroy harmful microorganisms by phagocytosis.
 This immune response also involves other cell types.

 As part of the humoral nonspecific immune response, enzymes, i.e., non-cellular soluble components of the immune response or endogenous messenger substances, recruit immune cells to the pathogens.

 Specific immune system

-The primarily responsible components of the specific immune response are the B-lymphocytes and their antibodies (humoral immune response) as well as the T-lymphocytes (cellular immune response).
-The specific immune response further includes antigens and antibodies as well as plasma cells, which provide for a faster immune defense in case the same pathogen infests the system again.
+The primary components of the specific immune response are the B lymphocytes and their antibodies (humoral immune response) as well as the T lymphocytes (cellular immune response).
+The specific immune response also includes antigens and antibodies as well as plasma cells, which provide for a faster immune defense if the same pathogen reinfects the system.

 Components of the Immune System

-We distinguish the micro level, which includes the cellular components, from the macro level, which represents the organs of the immune system.
+The micro-level, which includes the cellular components, is distinguished from the macro-level, which represents the organs of the immune system.

 Components of the cellular nonspecific immune response

 Monocytes are phagocytes with the additional ability to expose foreign substances to the specific immune system.

-Granulocytes belong to the leukocytes and are divided into three types:
+Granulocytes are leukocytes and are divided into 3 types:

 Components of the humoral nonspecific immune response

-The lysozyme is defined as a type of enzyme that destroys the cell wall of bacteria and is found, among others, in saliva and tear fluid.
+The lysozyme is defined as a type of enzyme that destroys the cell wall of bacteria and is found, among other places, in saliva and tear fluid.

-Cytokines are messenger substances for communication between leukocytes, thus providing a coordinated immune response to pathogens.
-Here, three different types are distinguished:
+Cytokines are messenger substances for communication between leukocytes; thus, providing a coordinated immune response to pathogens.
+Here, 3 different types are distinguished: